leandromoreira/redlock-rb/README.md

 >
 > There are a number of libraries and blog posts describing how to implement a DLM (Distributed Lock Manager) with Redis, but every library uses a different approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.

-This is an implementation of a proposed [distributed lock algorithm with Redis](http://redis.io/topics/distlock).It stated as a forke from [antirez implementation.](https://github.com/antirez/redlock-rb)
+This is an implementation of a proposed [distributed lock algorithm with Redis](http://redis.io/topics/distlock).
+It started as a fork from [antirez implementation.](https://github.com/antirez/redlock-rb)

 ## Installation